 \section{Introduction: Scholze's fiber product conjecture}

-The motivating question of this thesis is to understand the geometry of Shimura varieties as $p$-adic analytic objects and the relation to that of their local counterparts.
+The motivating question of this paper is to understand the geometry of Shimura varieties as $p$-adic analytic objects and the relation to that of their local counterparts.
 Instances of such relations can be dated back to the $p$-adic uniformization of Rapoport and Zink \cite{RZ}: it relates an open part (the basic Newton stratum) of PEL type Shimura varieties as $p$-adic rigid analytic spaces to simpler rigid spaces (Rapoport-Zink spaces).
 The formula for this uniformization formally resembles the complex uniformization expressing the Shimura varieties as adelic double quotients.

-As for a general Newton stratum labelled by an element $b$ in the corresponding Kottwitz set, Mantovan \cite{Mantovan} (c.f. \cite{CS17} for this reformulation and notation) discovered that up to quotienting by the action of a certain group $\tilde{G}_b$, it is a product of a corresponding Rapoport-Zink space $\mathcal{M}^b_\infty$ and a so-called Igusa variety $(\mathrm{Ig}^b_{\CO_K})^\text{ad}_\eta$.
+As for a general Newton stratum labeled by an element $b$ in the corresponding Kottwitz set, Mantovan \cite{Mantovan} (cf. \cite{CS17} for this reformulation and notation) discovered that up to quotienting by the action of a certain group $\widetilde{G}_b$, it is a product of a corresponding Rapoport-Zink space $\mathcal{M}^b_\infty$ and a so-called Igusa variety $(\mathrm{Ig}^b_{\CO_K})^\text{ad}_\eta$.
 On the basic stratum, this takes the form of a $p$-adic ``uniformization", since in that case the Igusa variety is merely a profinite set.

-We show in this thesis that for some PEL type Shimura varieties, via constructing a $p$-adic analytic stack, which we call ``Igusa stack", it is possible to interpolate between the strata and obtain a similar ``product structure" on the whole Shimura variety.
-In order to do this, we need to work relatively over a stack that interpolates the classifying stacks for the groups $\tilde{G}_b$.
+We show that for some PEL type Shimura varieties, via constructing a $p$-adic analytic stack, which we call ``Igusa stack", it is possible to interpolate between the strata and obtain a similar ``product structure" on the whole Shimura variety.
+In order to do this, we need to work relatively over a stack that interpolates the classifying stacks for the groups $\widetilde{G}_b$.
 This base turns out to be provided by the classifying stack of $G$-bundles on the Fargues-Fontaine curve, which appeared in the work of Fargues-Scholze \cite{FS}.
-Correspondingly the role of a $p$-adic symmetric space is played by a minuscule Schubert cell of the $\Bdr^+$-affine Grassmannian of Scholze-Weinstein \cite{Berkeley}, which interpolates the quotients $[\mathcal{M}^b_\infty/\tilde{G}_b]$.
+Correspondingly the role of a $p$-adic symmetric space is played by a minuscule Schubert cell of the $\Bdr^+$-affine Grassmannian of Scholze-Weinstein \cite{Berkeley}, which interpolates the quotients $[\mathcal{M}^b_\infty/\widetilde{G}_b]$.
 Since a general formalism of stacks fibered over adic spaces is not available and might not behave well at all, we work in the category of small v-stacks on perfectoid spaces in characteristic $p$ in the framework of Scholze \cite{Sch18}.